The science of numbers and the art of calculation depend upon pure intelligence in the attainment of pure truth.

 But the calculator has changed all that.
 Therefore we can now do more than teach those written rules.
 They will be found here, but my purpose is to rescue arithmetic from much of their crippling effect.

 I say in fact that we're supposed to do arithmetic mentally.
 It is that which distinguishes arithmetic from algebra, which is a written skill.
 We may use a calculator, electronic or written, when mental calculation is too difficult.
 But the teaching of arithmetic can now encourage number-sense—counting!—which is natural to the human mind.
-We can teach the student to understand the facts, not just how to get an answer.
+What is more, it strengthens the power of understanding.

 Understanding that in SUBTRACTION, we must find what number to add.